 (Note: Salaries can differ significantly based on industry, experience, and company policies.
-The above figures estimates taken from glassdoor.co.uk and rollthepay.com).
+The above figures are estimates taken from glassdoor.co.uk and rollthepay.com.

-Across the continent, the remuneration of IT Auditors parallels that of accountants or FP&A Analysts – there is scope for advancement and a specialist salary ladder to climb.
-However, uniquely to IT Audit, the salaries are competitive enough to attract financial and tech talent.
+Across the continent, IT auditors are paid similarly to accountants or FP&A analysts.
+There is room for advancement and a ladder for specialist salaries.
+Yet, unique to IT Audit, the salaries are competitive enough to attract financial and tech talent.

-Whilst the financial and tech centres of talent such as London, Paris, Frankfurt and Amsterdam will inevitably draw higher salaries and more competitive packages, hybrid workforces and a more recognised demand for decentralised workflows have put pressure on employers to continue to meet competitive salary rates while diversifying and widening their job offers.
-However, as discussed below, fully remote Auditor roles are almost impossible.
+The financial and tech hubs, like London, Paris, Frankfurt, and Amsterdam, will draw higher salaries.
+But hybrid workforces and a more recognised demand have pressured employers to decentralize.
+They must keep up competitive salaries and widen their job offers.
+Yet, as discussed below, fully remote auditor roles are almost impossible.

-Most European countries pay between €30,000 and €50,000 per annum as the base rate salary for an IT Auditor, with only the UK paying above-average rates.
-However, due to the specialist scope of the role, which necessitates a knowledge of HR, training, internal controls and IT systems and platforms, an IT Auditor career offers enormous opportunities for rapid salary growth both inside and outside the audit sector.
+Most European countries pay between €30,000 and €50,000 per annum as the base rate salary for an IT auditor, with only the UK paying above-average rates.
+Yet, the role is specialist.
+It requires knowledge of HR, training, internal controls, and IT.
+An IT auditor career offers huge opportunities for fast salary growth both inside and outside the audit sector.

 Location vs Commercial Auditing Centres

-Traditional auditing is known for its subtle yet consistent in-person presence, taking stock of systems, internal control outcomes, and communication and proximity to management and decision-making.
-However, COVID-19 shifted much of the onus of auditing to remote working (as much as possible), and the future of auditing will, to some degree, remain hybrid.
-Much like financial auditing, IT auditing is in high demand, significantly, as the digital world expands and digital vulnerabilities proliferate.
-While it’s wise for recruiters and HR teams in the IT Audit sector to spread their net as wide as possible to create a more inclusive culture of IT Audit hiring, in-person network analysis, L&D, training, and consultancy within IT Auditing will always need in-person training.
+Traditional auditing is known for its subtle, consistent in-person presence.
+It checks systems, internal controls, and communication.
+It is close to management and decision-making.
+Yet, COVID-19 shifted much of the onus of auditing to remote working (as much as possible), and the future of auditing will, to some degree, remain hybrid.
+Like financial auditing, IT auditing is in high demand.
+This is because the digital world is expanding and digital vulnerabilities are growing.
+It’s wise for IT audit recruiters and HR teams to cast a wide net to create an inclusive IT audit culture.
+Yet, in-person L&D, training, and consulting in IT auditing will always need in-person training.

 Location, in this regard, will play a massive role in who you will work with and where you will work.